aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/open-source-judaism/advocacy/why-to-choose-a-free-creative-commons-license-or-say-no-to-nc.html.md

 <body>
 Title: Copyright and Commercial Use: the Problem with Creative Commons’ Non-Commercial Use Licenses<br />
 Primary contributor: Efraim<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2707">http://opensiddur.org/?p=2707</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2707">http://opensiddur.org/?p=2707</a>
 <p />
 <hr />